Home » Technology » Dead Pixel on TV

 How to Fix a Screen Cell Malfunction

-Some users try to “massage” a point containing a dead pixel at home.
 They press it with a soft object, hoping the stuck liquid crystal will function properly again.
 But this procedure only endangers a few more neighboring pixels.

-First, you are to set the number of squares, then select the square size in pixels and set their refresh rate according to the example.
-After the start, the gazing squares are moved to the defective places.
-A flashing pixel is a success.
-You only need to wait for the “stuck” pixel to disappear.
-However, if you stay over 10 hours, this pixel is unlikely to recover.
+First, you are to set the number of squares, select the square size in pixels, and set their refresh rate according to the example.
+Once the event begins, organizers place the designated squares in the areas marked as faulty.

 JScreenFix